morganjroberts/open-UST/docs/matching_layer_deposition.md

 2. Install the threaded inserts into the holes using a soldering iron set to 275\(^{\circ}\)C (adjust as necessary for non-PLA filaments),
 3. Manufacture a perspex lid with 4 mm clearance holes.
 If using the default stl file, the [`PZT Element Tray Drawing.pdf`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/pzt-element-tray/PZT%20Element%20Tray%20Drawing.pdf) drawing can be printed out at 100% size to help mark out the hole pattern.
 4. Label the rows and columns using a permenant marker.
-5. Use M3 screws to secure the lid to the tray.
+5. Use M3 screws to secure the lid to the tray (part ID XXX in BOM).

+### Dress the PZT electrode edges

+* The PZT electrode edges can become damaged  during their manufacture and shipping.
+* In some cases, they can delaminate from the PZT and fold over onto themselves.
+This would affect the thickness measurement of the PZT elements.
+* To fix this, the edges can be "dressed" by scraping away the raised electrode.

 ## Manufacture Doctor Blade Coater
 The doctor blade coater uses a 3D-printed blade holder to hold a safety blade at the correct angle.
 It is used during the deposition of the tungsten-epoxy quarter-wavelength-matching-layers to scrape the compound over the PZT elements.